-2Any reference to 'Suppliers' (with capitalised S) made in this Statement denotes third party external suppliers of Deloitte LLP and its UK subsidiaries.
+2 Any reference to 'Suppliers' (with capitalised S) made in this Statement denotes third party external suppliers of Deloitte LLP and its UK subsidiaries.

-FY20 Summary:
+FY21 Summary:

-- Continued providing training and discussion points for those working in roles that interact with our Suppliers;

-- Reviewed which of our Suppliers operate in Higher Risk3 industries;

-- Engaged with high risk

-Suppliers to assess the

-controls they have put in

-place themselves, and;

-- Launched our Third Party Risk Management ("TPRM") tool to support the screening of current and new suppliers for slavery related risks.
+- Utilised our Third Party Risk Management ("TPRM") tool to support the screening of current and new suppliers for slavery related risks; - Continued providing training and discussion points for those working in roles that interact with our Suppliers; - Reviewed which of our Suppliers operate in Higher Risk industries; and - Engaged with high risk Suppliers to assess the controls they have put in place themselves.